Other flapping wing designs

 By material selection, layout, division into parts, sail trim and rig tuning the sail characteristics can vary in wide ranges.
 Battens give the sail more stability and an optimal shape.
 A lot of descriptions with sophisticated tips about the fabrication of the sail and its practical use can be found.

-Indeed, a lot of membrane flapping wing systems have been developed, but detailed information about them is barely available (exception see at external link 3).
+Indeed, a lot of systems of membrane flapping wings have been developed, but detailed information about them is barely available

 2.2 Simple membrane flapping wings